lammps/lammps/examples/PACKAGES/pod/Ta/README.md

 Fit POD with

-    lmp -in Ta_fit.pod
+    lmp -in in.fitpod

 This creates `Ta_coefficients.pod` for the linear model, which we can use to run MD with

-    lmp -in Ta_mdrun.pod
+    lmp -in in.pod